 The American Paint Horse Association has placed the Hall of Fame under the umbrella of the American Paint Horse Foundation.
 The Hall of Fame has been created to provide recognition to outstanding people and horses that have made extraordinary contributions to the Association, the Paint Horse breed and the equine industry.
 Recognition as an APHA Hall of Fame inductee is the highest honor the Association grants.

 APHA recognizes it is only through the incredible contributions of both people and horses that the Association and the Paint Horse breed has achieved its present stature, and therefore honors both people and horses in the Hall of Fame.

-The 2017 Hall of Fame Class has already been selected, and will be inducted during the 2018 APHA Convention, to be held in the Irving, Texas on March 4, 2018.
+The 2018 Hall of Fame Class has already been selected, and will be inducted during the 2019 APHA Convention, to be held in the Fort Worth, Texas on March 2, 2019.
 Nominations for future classes are always due on December 1 to be considered for the next year’s class.

 - December 1 – Nominations deadline

 - January – HOF committee meets via conference call to begin deliberations

 - February/March – HOF committee meets at APHF convention to finalize list of inductees

 - April – Inductee list must be approved by the American Paint Horse Foundation Board

 - May – Inductee list must be approved by the APHA Executive Committee